tablexi/restforce-db/README.md

 ##### `has_one`

 This defines an inverse relationship for a `belongs_to` relationship.
-In the example above, `Dish` defines _two_ `has_one` relationships with `:restaurant`, one for each mapping.
+In the example above, `Chef` defines _two_ `has_one` relationships with `:restaurant`, one for each mapping.
 The `:through` arguments for each call to `has_one` correspond to the relevant Lookup field on the parent object.

 In the above example, given the relationships defined between our records, we can ascertain that `Restaurant__c.Chef__c` is a `Lookup(Contact)` field in Salesforce, while `Restaurant__c.Cuisine__c` is a `Lookup(Cuisine__c)`.